Do you really want to enjoy a plant-based diet?

 These nutritional requirements are particularly important for children and pregnant women as development can be hindered through nutritional deficiencies.
 There are however particular elements that every plant-based diet should be aware of.

-5 POTENTIAL PLANT-BASED NUTRITIONAL DEFICIENCIES
+5 POTENTIAL PLANT-BASED DIET NUTRITIONAL DEFICIENCIES

 A common concern amongst plant-based diets is a lack of sufficient protein.
 Higher protein diets promote muscle strength and satiety.
-Protein is of course vital for muscle and bone health but also for our cellular structure, even affecting our skin and hair.
+Protein is, of course, vital for muscle and bone health but also for our cellular structure, even affecting our skin and hair.
 With about 20% of the human body made up of protein and as our bodies don’t store protein, it’s important to get an adequate amount from your diet every single day.
-Thankfully, there are plenty of delicious, protein rich plant-based foods to consider including tofu, lentils, quinoa, hemp, chia and beans.
+Thankfully, there are plenty of delicious, protein-rich plant-based foods to consider including tofu, lentils, quinoa, hemp, chia and beans.

-That Protein is a plant based range of organic super proteins that are all organic and cold pressed and an excellent and easy way to add protein and nutrition to your vegan diet.
+That Protein is a plant-based range of organic super proteins that are all organic and cold-pressed and an excellent and easy way to add protein and nutrition to your vegan diet.

-Vitamin B12 is a water soluble vitamin that is involved in the function of every cell in the body.
+Vitamin B12 is a water-soluble vitamin that is involved in the function of every cell in the body.

 It is particularly important in the formation of blood and the function of the brain.
 As B12 is critical for life is by far the most important nutrient that plant-based eaters must be concerned with.
 Palmyra Nectar is an excellent way to get B12 and a range of B vitamins into a vegan diet as this sweet superfood is extremely high in all the B Vits.
 Nutritional Yeast like Marmite will also add B12.

 The type of Vitamin D we get from the sun isn’t always enough, especially in colder countries such as the UK.
 This issue is so apparent that it is now widely recommended that everyone supplements with vitamin D in winter months.